 - -Lifesaving Society: Guide to Reopening Pools and Waterfronts

 Camps Operating in Summer 2020

 OCA Accredited Member camps that are operating in the summer of 2020 are listed below.
-These camps are adhering to OCA’s 2020 Standards for health and safety, OCA’s COVID-19 Summer 2020 Standards and also the Day Camp Guidelines from the Ministry of Health.
+These camps are adhering to OCA’s 2020 Standards for health and safety, OCA’s COVID-19 Summer 2020 Standards and also the Ministry of Health: COVID-19 Guidance: Summer Day Camps.
 On May 19, 2020 the Government of Ontario announced that overnight camps in Ontario will continue to be ordered closed throughout the summer.